16 Top Things to Do in Boston in Winter

 11. Cheer for the Home Team at a Celtics or Bruins Game

 It's easy to get excited while watching a game at the TD Garden.
-The official home of basketball legends the Boston Celtics (they've won 17 NBA Finals) and hockey champs the Boston Bruins, this popular sports and entertainment venue is the largest of its kind in New England.
+The official home of basketball legends the Boston Celtics (they've won 17 NBA Finals) and hockey champs the Boston Bruins, this popular sports and entertainment venue is the largest of its kind in New England, and catching a game is one of the best things to do in Boston in winter.

 Visited by more than 3.5 million people annually, the venue boasts over 200 events a year, so you might also be able to catch a concert while you're in town.
 Grab a bite at one of the Garden's three private restaurants or settle in to enjoy the game with Cheetos popcorn, nachos, burgers, or fries at one of the on-site concessions stands.